 This is why TIS have developed the TIS CO2, a digital hand-held CO2 monitor.
 CO2 only accounts for 0.03% of the atmosphere, so you need accurate and reliable equipment to detect where high concentrations might develop.
 The TIS CO2 has a range of 400 to 5000 ppm and generally speaking, a reading of 400 to 1000 ppm would be found in a normal occupied room with a good air exchange, ie. an office with a functioning air conditioning system or open windows.
 It is when you see a reading above 1000 ppm that you might find people complaining of drowsiness or headaches, and of course, the symptoms may get gradually worse as you find concentration levels over 2000ppm.

-Accurate and reliable CO2 concentration readingsco2 monitor
+Accurate and reliable CO2 concentration readings

 The TIS CO2 has a large LCD screen which gives quick and easy-to-read measurements.
 You can set a minimum and maximum level where an audible alarm will sound if limits are being reached, and can also get average readings, time-weighted average readings and short term exposure limits.
 This instrument can also measure temperature and humidity, so it can be used as a very effective all-round method of monitoring the safety of workplace environments, such as offices, but also public environments such as shops, hospitality, schools and hospitals.